Short Chain Fatty Acids – Benefits for Gut Health, Immunity and Beyond

 Curcumin, bioflavonoids, EGCG from green tea, resveratrol, quercetin, Beta-glucan, and others are well-regarded in the literature for wide-reaching health benefits for the gut, immunity, and beyond.

-Find many of these in Phyto Benefits and PhytoFlora Microbiome Support to support a wide range of body needs including the support of inflammation and SCFA production.
+I have combined many of these in Daily Phyto Balance and PhytoFlora Microbiome Support to support a wide range of body needs including the support of inflammation and SCFA production.

 Poor tolerance to polyphenols again may mean that inflammation is too high or there is a deficiency in the right microbe imbalance able to process the polyphenols appropriately.